Hasmelash95/release-eritrea/README.md

   4. View Info Page - As a Site User I can can view the info page so that I can know who are the team members, how to contact them and where the offices are.

 ### Scope

+The website will contain user authentication to allow those with staff permissions to log in and access the admin database and those with user permissions to comment and favorite posts.

+A single page will contain the About Us section (which will contain external links to partner charities and another page with information on the Team and Release Eritrea offices).
+The main page will provide a list of Press Releases which can be navigated through using pagination.
+Clicking on any one of these will take the user to the article detail page where they can comment - which will be processed for admin approval - and favorite the article.
+The home page will also contain a gallery section which can be edited by admin.

+There will be links to allow users to access their favorites page and the search filter page to filter articles by tags and title content.

+Those with admin permissions will be able to add, edit and delete articles from the front end.

+Social media links will be available on the footer along with the charity and company number.

 ### Structure